Constraints on Relic Magnetic Black Holes: Bounds on EMBHs without Catalysis

 \subsection{MACRO}

-MACRO was a dedicated monopole detector that ran from 1989 through 2000 \cite{Ambrosio:2002qq}.
-The detectors and analyses are focused on dirac charge monopoles $g=g_D$ \cite{Ambrosio:2002qq}, however further analyses indicate that the detectors would have been equally or more sensitive to higher charge magnetic particles \cite{Derkaoui:1998gf}.
+MACRO was a dedicated monopole detector that ran from 1989 through 2000 and relied on ionization effects to detect passing magnetic charges \cite{Ambrosio:2002qq}.
+While the detectors and analyses focused on Dirac monopoles with $Q=g_D$ \cite{Ambrosio:2002qq}, they were at least as sensitive to higher charge magnetic particles \cite{Derkaoui:1998gf}, and have been used to constrain a variety of similar objects, including extremal electrically charged black holes \cite{Lehmann:2019zgt}.
 MACRO flux bounds should therefore be applicable to EMBHs.

-The detectors relied on ionization effects from passing magnetic charges.
-Assuming EMBHs do not cause nucleon decays, which will be touched upon in section \ref{sec:BoundsCat}, then MACRO places an upper limit on the EMBH flux of \cite{Ambrosio:2002qq}
+Assuming EMBHs do not cause nucleon decays, to be discussed in Section \ref{sec:BoundsCat}, MACRO places an upper limit on the EMBH flux of \cite{Ambrosio:2002qq}